 Rock Creek Park is the perfect trail if you don’t want to leave the city.
-It is right in the heart of the city and its network of trails and pathways are very hiking friendly for those of you who want to take it easy.
-While at the park make sure to also check out some of its awesome historic landmarks such as the Pierce Mill gristmill, the Rolling Meadow Footbridge, and Miller Cabin.
+It’s right in the heart of the city, and its network of trails and pathways are friendly for all skill levels.
+While at the park, make sure to also check out some of its awesome historic landmarks, such as the Pierce Mill Gristmill, the Rolling Meadow Footbridge, and Miller Cabin.

 2. Theodore Roosevelt Island

-If you’re a fan of wildlife then this little island is perfect escape from the city for you.
-Its easy 1.6-mile loop trail is perfect for hikers of all levels and its one of the best trails to go hiking in Washington DC, featuring boardwalks over marsh areas and clean wooded forest paths.
-Plus, its easily accessed through public transportation!
+If you’re a fan of wildlife, then this little island is perfect escape from the city for you.
+Its easy 1.6-mile loop trail is perfect for hikers of all levels, and it’s one of the best trails for hiking in Washington, D.C., featuring boardwalks over marsh areas and clean wooded forest paths.
+Plus, it’s easily accessible by public transportation!

 These century-old gardens are actually one of the city’s best-kept secrets.
-Located between Woodland Park and Cleveland Park Tregaron’s 20 gorgeous acres of secret gardens, meadows and ponds.
-The estate, which has been around for more than a century, was once home to the DC elite.
-Now it’s a spectacular hidden spot in which to break away from DC life without even leaving the city!
+Located between Woodland Park and Cleveland Park, Tregaron has 20 gorgeous acres of secret gardens, meadows, and ponds.
+The estate, which has been around for more than 100 years, was once home to the D.C. elite.
+Now, it’s a spectacular hidden spot where you can break away from D.C. life without even leaving the city!

 4. Seneca Creek Greenway Trail